Shippable/docs/sources/deploy/why-deploy.md

 - Every time the package is updated, a new version of the application manifest is created.
 The manifest is a versioned immutable unit of deployment for your application.
 - The updated manifest version automatically triggers a deployment to your Test environment.
 Your Test team is notified.
 - Once tests are completed and the team signs off on them, the manifest version is automatically deployed to Beta.
-- As it passed through several validation steps, the application is deployed into successive environments until it finally reaches production.
+- As it passes through several validation steps, the application is deployed into successive environments until it finally reaches production.

 The deploy steps are shown in the image below: